NBS, UNICEF launch 2021 Multiple Indicator Cluster Survey

 Indicators produced for the first time include social transfer, household energy use, child functioning and foundational learning skills, and the survey measures the government’s progress towards national commitments and the Sustainable Development Goals.

 The MICS results reveal that Nigeria has made progress in some sectors.
-Child mortality decreased from 1 in 8 children dying before their fifth birthday (MICS 2016) to 1 in 10 children (MICS 2021).
+Child mortality decreased from one in eight children dying before their fifth birthday (MICS 2016) to 1 in 10 children (MICS 2021).

+There has also been significant progress in exclusive breastfeeding and birth registration rates – the exclusive breastfeeding rate increased from 24 per cent to 34 per cent, while nearly 60 per cent of Nigerian children are now registered at birth with civil authorities, compared to 47 per cent in 2016.

+In addition, child marriage (women married before age 18) has reduced from 44 per cent to 30 per cent since 2016.

 ALSO READ FROM NIGERIAN TRIBUNE